A lack of posting to this blog can only mean one thing… good things are happening.

 These days, the memories of how our lives used to be are a little cloudy – almost like they were just a bad dream.
 For those of you who follow this blog and want to know how Avery is doing, she is moving forward, she is doing, she is LIVING!

 * Avery has been living on the Eastern Shore of Maryland with her boyfriend, Dan, the past couple of months and plans to stay there until Dan enters the Navy in the New Year.
 They have been working on his cool, old house and have adopted two kittens who give them much entertainment!

 * Avery’s brain is working!
 Those of you familiar with Lyme know that Lyme brain is a significant neurological challenge.
 Avery complained throughout high school of becoming “dumber” each year, not smarter.
-She has just finished her first semester back in college taking an online version of Anatomy and Physiology which she ended up with a B+ and A&P II will be next semester.
+She just finished her first semester back in college taking an online Anatomy and Physiology course (she ended up with an A!!!) and A&P II will be next semester.
 Hopefully as her confidence continues to improve, a regular course load of classes will be coming soon.

 * Avery is exercising!
 Getting herself off the sofa, walking up the stairs, or taking a shower used to be as physically taxing to her as running a few miles would be to a non-runner.
 Avery has joined a gym and is elevating her heart rate – she’s been doing weight training, cardio, and yoga!

 * Avery is making music!
 Without the need for excuses, Avery has been out sounding great, playing both with Dan and the Jared Stout Band.